nousantx/tenoxui-pages/README.md

-# TenoxUI Sample Page
+# TenoxUI Pages

-This repository contains many design that you can use for your preference for using TenoxUI CSS Framework.
-Many website in this repos have darkmode switch and responsive.
-All design are free and you can modify it for your own landing page.
-All design used TenoxUI for styling the element.
+Explore various website template with TenoxUI as its style.
+You can use all teplate contain in this repository for your personal project or anything you want.
+All website in this repository using TenoxUI as style and may have different version used in every project, so make sure to read the `PROJECT.md` to see all requirements for each project.